 Even the best nonstick cookware will eventually wear out.
 If you'd rather not make an investment in nonstick cookware that might not last, there are plenty of relatively inexpensive choices that get reviews for performing as well as pricier sets.

 The most notable feature about the Paula Deen Cookware set is its very attractive appearance.
-It comes in eight bright, engaging colors and owners rave about how much they enjoy having a cookware set that's so easy on the eyes.
+It comes in nine bright, engaging colors and owners rave about how much they enjoy having a cookware set that's so easy on the eyes.
 However, while beauty is sometimes only skin deep, those who may have bought these for their good looks are typically pleased to find so much substance behind the style -- the set earns almost universal praise for great cooking performance and easy clean up.
 Some complain that the coating scratches or begins to wear after a relatively short period of time -- and we saw some comments that the pots warped after being used at higher heats -- but most say they hold up well with proper usage and hand washing (they're dishwasher safe, but, as we've noted throughout this report, we recommend hand washing all cookware).

 Although it's a little pricier, our former Best Reviewed budget cookware set, the Rachael Ray Hard Anodized II 10-pc.
-Cookware Set (Est. $130), is still worth a look if you'd like something that's a bit more sturdy then the Paula Deen set but that's not as expensive as more premium cookware.
+Cookware Set (Est. $125), is still worth a look if you'd like something that's a bit more sturdy then the Paula Deen set, but that's not as expensive as more premium cookware.
 It's not included in any professional tests, but it's one of the highest-rated cookware sets on Amazon.com, with hundreds of reviewers saying the pieces all perform very well, and are easy to use and clean.
 Several say they have bought additional pans to add to their set.
 Most say the pans heat quickly and evenly and seem sturdy and solid, in spite of the price.
 Even the lids get a few glowing mentions for their perfect fit.
 As with all nonstick coatings, there are complaints about scratching and peeling within the first three years, but these are very much in the minority.

-Another cookware set that gets a lot of love from consumer reviewers is the T-Fal C112sc74 Signature Nonstick 12-Piece Cookware Set (Est. $75).
-In spite of its bargain basement price it get very high ratings from hundreds of customers on Amazon.com, who say they are surprisingly solid, sturdy pans.
+Another cookware set that gets a lot of love from consumer reviewers is the T-Fal C112sc74 Signature Nonstick 12-Piece Cookware Set (Est. $70).
+In spite of its bargain basement price it get very high ratings from thousands of customers on Amazon.com, who say they are surprisingly solid, sturdy pans.
 The lids are reported as well-fitting (an important consideration for less-expensive sets as slightly out-of-round pots are not unusual).
 America's Test Kitchen recommended one of the pans in this set in a 2014 episode, several reviewers note, and they purchased them on that recommendation.
 There are a few complaints of warping, scratching, and other quality issues, but most agree that it's an incredible value for the price.
-It's nice-looking too, reviewers say, and comes in black or red.
+It's nice-looking too, reviewers say, and comes in black, blue or red.